e271828e/Flight.jl/docs/notes/design/framework_spec.md

-deep paths through concretely-typed fields only, stopping at a generic child's faces). **`exports(::A)`** is the assembly's face declaration, spelled exactly like `connections` — an ordered collection of pairs, face name => internal endpoint path — or a tuple of paths for an input face fanning inward (`"trn" => ("systems/ldg/left/trn", …)`). **Face names are arbitrary strings with two build-checked invariants: no `/` (reserved for structural paths) and uniqueness within the assembly's face set** — every other naming choice
+deep paths through concretely-typed fields only, stopping at a generic child's faces). **`exports(::A)`** is the assembly's face declaration, spelled exactly like `connections` — an ordered collection of pairs, face name => internal endpoint path — or a tuple of paths for an input face routed to several internal endpoints (fan-out through the boundary) (`"trn" => ("systems/ldg/left/trn", …)`). **Face names are arbitrary strings with two build-checked invariants: no `/` (reserved for structural paths) and uniqueness within the assembly's face set** — every other naming choice